Elder Academics & Course Descriptions

 This course is part of the dual credit UCIT program.

-Fundamentals of Web Development - Grades 10, 11, 12
+FUNDAMENTALS OF WEB DEVELOPMENT - Grades 10, 11, 12

 Covers modern Web standards, well-formed and valid documents, Semantic XHTML/HTML, User-Centered Design of Static Web Sites, Styling and layout of Web documents with CSS, common tools for Web Site development.
 Emphasis is on coding syntactically correct Web documents using an engineering design perspective focused on functionality over visual design.
 Additionally, the course covers a variety of basic XML technologies for data representation and transformation.